Skip to content

 The 2020 award was cancelled due to Covid with Robert Lewandowski looking primed to win, though the Polish hitman did come second behind Messi in 2021.

-Karim Benzema phenomenal performances in Real Madrid’s run to the 2022 Champions League saw him eclipse Ronaldo and Messi, though he’ll be passing the baton back this year, with Messi set to win number eight.
+Karim Benzema's phenomenal performances in Real Madrid’s run to the 2022 Champions League saw him eclipse Ronaldo and Messi, finally stepping outside of Ronaldo's shadow to be Los Blancos' star man.

 Related Articles